jvicu2001/r4-RL/README.md

 ### Savestate save/load windows
 The savestates that will be used by the RL controller have to be saved with the `Save State` window.

-Enter Time Attack mode, choose many tracks (non-reverse tracks only, for now), choose a car (must be AT, try staying in a single speed class, and use only one driving class).
+Enter Time Attack mode, choose one or many tracks (non-reverse tracks only, for now), choose a car (must be AT, try staying in a single speed class, and use only one driving class).
 In the race, drive the car in various points of the track.
 Once you're in a particular place you want to test:
 - Pause the emulator (NOT the pause in-game) with F6
 - Write an unique savestate name.